Welcome to today's edition of the Rush 24-7 podcast.

 Well, in this case, nobody's got the guts to oppose torture because it's been made such a cause celeb.

-In addition to leaving the definitions of what is torture and inhumane or cruel punishment or what have you to the courts, who, by the way, are all ill-suited for dealing with war given the lack of experience of lawyers and judges relating to national security, uh, these interrogators, our interrogators, will now have to decide whether to expose themselves to personal charges of mistreatment or aggressively interrogate terrorists for national security information.
+In addition to leaving the definitions of what is torture and inhumane or cruel punishment or what have you to the courts, who, by the way, are all ill-suited for dealing with war, given the lack of experience of lawyers and judges relating to national security, these interrogators, our interrogators, will now have to decide whether to expose themselves to personal charges of mistreatment or aggressively interrogate terrorists for national security information.

-That's the choice they're gonna have.
+That's the choice they're going to have.

 And what do you think the choice is going to be?

-A quick, a brief EIB, obscene profit center timeout back after this with much more.
+A quick, a brief EIB obscene profit center timeout.

 Merry Christmas to one and all from all of us here at the EIB Network.

-Well, one thing we know, folks, we learn from history on this program, and we um we learn from experience, if McCain's uh torture bill uh is true to form, we're gonna end up with more of it.
+Well, one thing we know, folks, we learned from history on this program, and we learned from experience.

-Just like campaign financial reform design to get more money out of politics, what do we get?
+Just like Campaign Financial Reform design to get more money out of politics, what do we get?

 We got more money into politics, but it happened under the table on secret roots.